If you have been asked by your employer to sign a settlement agreement, you will need to seek expert advice to make it legally binding.

 A settlement agreement is a legally-binding contract, so if the employee attempts to pursue legal action about the issue that is the subject of a settlement agreement, the employer can refer to the agreement in defence.
 Equally, if the employer fails to pay the agreed funds, the other party can take them to court for breach of contract.

-6. Why should I choose Thompsons Trade Union Solicitors?
+7. Why should I choose Thompsons Trade Union Solicitors to help me?

 At Thompsons Solicitors, we have a dedicated team of settlement agreement solicitors who support union members through the process of a settlement agreement.
 Our primary focus is to help you to negotiate best deal when it comes to settlement agreements.

 If you are seeking settlement agreement advice, call us on 0800 5877 530, or contact your union representative for more information.
 Alternatively, you can begin the process by completing our settlement agreements form.